 The existing research shows a clear connection between the endocannabinoid system and liver cirrhosis.
 At the very least, research confirms that the endocannabinoid system acts like a recovery response team for a person with a degenerating liver.
 When the condition becomes severe, such as with liver cirrhosis or hepatic encephalopathy, the endocannabinoid system is a promising target for treatment.

-However, when it comes to treatment with cannabis (and whether or not it’s actually a contributor to an already existing liver condition) remains controversial.
-The evidence is too conflicting and the topic requires much further investigation to better understand the role of cannabis as a medicine.
-In any case, it definitely warrants further research and should be a big point of inquiry for researchers in the future.
+However, when it comes to treatment with cannabis (and whether or not it’s actually a contributor to an already existing liver condition) remains somewhat controversial.
+High amounts of cannabis use likely will lead to more liver fibrosis in those with existing liver disease.
+Further investigation is needed to better understand the role of cannabis as a medicine in some forms of liver disease.

 - Disclaimer:This article is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult with your doctor or other licensed medical professional.
 Do not delay seeking medical advice or disregard medical advice due to something you have read on this website.